159949IvanValdez/ch-re-Itzelrosales/SRS - English/LTC - UML Use Cases/Content.md

 **CONTENT**

-This folder contains the UML Diagrams made in Visual Paradigm.com of the LTC project.
+This folder contains the UML Diagrams of the LTC project that are mnade in https://www.visual-paradigm.com/